Gbakradze94/OnlineBank/README.md

 Beginner ASP.NET Core MVC Project

 This is my first ASP.NET Core Web Project.
 The OnlineBank in this project is way far away from real world online bank applications.
-However, this project demonstrates my basic knowledge of C# programming language,  ASP.NET Core MVC framework.
+However, this project demonstrates my basic knowledge of C# programming language and ASP.NET Core MVC framework.

 Skills demonstrated in this project: